 There are three races that make use of the Grand National fences during the Aintree Festival and Friday’s ultra-competitive Topham Chase is one of them.
 It doesn’t require the same level of stamina as the Grand National itself, but a high standard of jumping is certainly the order of the day.

 This race has been a regular feature at Aintree since 1949 and has been responsible for some hugely entertaining contests in this time.
 Although it is open to five year olds and older, you don’t tend to see too many winners at, or close to the minimum age.
-Since 1999 there have only been four Topham Chase champions aged seven or younger.
+Since 1999 there have only been five Topham Chase champions aged seven or younger.

-Topham Handicap Chase Winners
+Topham Handicap Chase Past Winners

 |2019||Cadmium||8/1||Willie Mullins||Paul Townend|